wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
-V2.5a : 16-Oct-2021 by wavemotion-dave
+V2.6 : 18-Oct-2021 by wavemotion-dave
+  * Added disc controller direction support to custom overlays.
+See Vectron.ovl in extras.
   * Patched Q-Bert so it doesn't lose a life after each board.
+  * Fixed save states so we can save games with extra RAM (old save states will not work - sorry)

 V2.5 : 15-Oct-2021 by wavemotion-dave
   * Horizontal Stretch/Offset now saved on a per-game basis.